-Asmodeus, ruler of Nessus, Ninth Layer of Baator in Dungeons & Dragons.
+Asmodeus, ruler of Nessus, Ninth Layer of Baator.
 He is one of the oldest living things in the multiverse, controlling all of the Nine Hells and standing over every other devil.
 The gods fear him.
 He once instigated the Reckoning, an Enemy Civil War, just to root out the more dangerous of his foes... only to promptly step forward and force all of Baator to submit once it stopped being useful to him.
 His only reaction to Mephistopheles threatening to take his throne was an amused silence.

 To add to Asmodeus's levels of magnificence, he is one of the few gods in Pathfinder that came directly from D&D, holds the key to the cage of a world eating god, and has a contract with all the other gods stating that they won't attack him, and in return, he won't open the cage.

-Much like Dagon, Graz'zt has the same traits of intelligence and patience, which let him control not one, but three layers.
+Graz'zt has about the same traits of intelligence and patience as Dagon, which let him control not one, but three layers.
 He managed to trick a goddess of wealth and trapped her, and he continues to survive even after her subsequent escape.
 He also manages to manipulate other demon lords like Yeenoghu into fighting his battles for him without drawing attention to himself.

-Spoiler, the prophecies are wrong in this case.
-In the Forgotten Realms setting, Asomdeus ended the Blood War by pushing the Abyss to the bottom of the Elemental Chaos with no help from the Crawling City.
+In the Forgotten Realms setting, however, the prophecies are wrong.
+Asmodeus ended the Blood War by pushing the Abyss to the bottom of the Elemental Chaos with no help from the Crawling City.
 He is a Magnificent Bastard!

-Another possible Magnificent (in this case) Bitch would be Lolth.
+Another Magnificent (in this case) Bitch would be Lolth.
 She may seem insane but like Tzeentch, she is either that or very sane.
 She favors chaos and looks out for too much cooperation between drow but at the same time, she makes certain that they do not cause too much chaos.
 She looks on those who cause chaos in normal drow society with favor and she doesn't limit herself to evil ones, at that.
 She also orchestrated the deaths of several of her own children, to ensure that she'd remain as the sole deity of the drow, also being one of the main factors that could have lead to the Spellplague.
 When she went silent to the drow prayers for a long time, she used this time to reestablish herself as a new greater deity, moving the Demonweb Pits away from the Abyss and confirm it as its own plane of existence.
-YMMV on this one, but you have to admit Lolth is one hell of a player in her own.

 Some of the domain lords, themselves, also qualify.
 Azalin, Harkon Lukas, and Strahd von Zarovich probably rate highest in fan admiration for their scheming, as does the non-darklord Gentleman Caller.